dtekcth/data101/src/contributing.md

 ## Editing & Proofreading

 Here are some tips for those who are helping test this book.
-Remember to fill in [this]() google form **as you go**.
+Remember to fill in [this](https://docs.google.com/forms/d/e/1FAIpQLScIiI5gQYQZJ4nJBWWXJJSsqq_MzX65jWbnkSx7R_QXB63z3A/viewform?usp=sf_link) google form **as you go**.
 It is totally OK to skip chapters.

 - Try all different operating systems
 - Try all different education programs (you do **not** have to test combinations of OS and programs)
 - Measure how long time it took to complete a chapter.
+- Test links to see if they go to where you expect them to.
-- We are mostly interested in what _content_ should be changed.
-Proofreading will come at a later stage.
+- We are mostly interested in what _content_ should be changed, if everyone focuses on spelling mistakes then we would be wasting your time.
 - As you go, write down things that were especially good/bad or immediately caught your attention.

 When you are done, submit the form